Nammi-Kusuma/Finory/README.md

-# Finalyze
+# Finory

-Finalyze is an AI-powered financial management tool that helps you track, manage, and analyze your expenses with ease.
+Finory is an AI-powered financial management tool that helps you track, manage, and analyze your expenses with ease.